-'Set-up lock' prevents entry in menu 'Edit set-up' and 'Batching parameters', thus protecting all set-up parameters in TAD 3 from editing.
+'Set-up lock' prevents entry in the menus 'Edit set-up', 'Recipes', and 'Batching parameters', thus protecting all set-up parameters in TAD 3 from being edited.
 But other menus in the instrument Main menu are still available.
 For example Instrument name, Edit levels, and Clock set-up.